Q. What is FreeRTOS?

 The AWS Device Qualification Program defines the process to get your microcontroller listed on AWS Partner Device Catalog.
-The high level overview is as follows: First, you must pass the AWS IoT Device Tester for AWS Amazon FreeRTOS tests.
-Next, log into the AWS Partner Network Portal and upload the AWS IoT Device Tester for Amazon FreeRTOS report.
-Provide reference to your source code for ported Amazon FreeRTOS interfaces to make it available to OEMs.
+The high-level overview is as follows: First, you must pass the AWS IoT Device Tester for AWS FreeRTOS tests.
+Next, log into the AWS Partner Network Portal and upload the AWS IoT Device Tester for FreeRTOS report.
+Provide reference to your source code for ported FreeRTOS interfaces to make it available to OEMs.
 Once the ported code and report are verified by AWS and other device related artifacts (such as device image, data sheet, etc.) have been submitted, the device is listed in the AWS Partner Device Catalog.

 FreeRTOS and AWS IoT Greengrass

 AWS IoT Greengrass is software that lets you run local compute, messaging, data caching, sync, and ML inference capabilities for connected devices in a secure way.
 With AWS IoT Greengrass, connected devices can run AWS Lambda functions, keep device data in sync, and communicate with other devices securely – even when not connected to the Internet.
 Using AWS Lambda, AWS IoT Greengrass ensures your IoT devices can respond quickly to local events, use Lambda functions running on AWS IoT Greengrass Core to interact with local resources, operate with intermittent connections, stay updated with over the air updates, and minimize the cost of transmitting IoT data to the cloud.

-Amazon FreeRTOS is an operating system for microcontrollers that operates on the edge and does not generally support chipsets that could run AWS IoT Greengrass.
+FreeRTOS is an open source, real time operating system for microcontrollers that operates on the edge and does not generally support chipsets that could run AWS IoT Greengrass.
 These microcontroller devices are found on a variety of IoT endpoints such as fitness trackers, pacemakers, electricity meters, automotive transmissions, and sensor networks.
-Amazon FreeRTOS devices cannot run AWS IoT Greengrass Core but can trigger the execution of Lambda functions on an AWS IoT Greengrass Core device.
+FreeRTOS devices cannot run AWS IoT Greengrass Core but can trigger the execution of Lambda functions on an AWS IoT Greengrass Core device.

 The hardware requirements and operating systems are different on both devices.

 |FreeRTOS||AWS IoT Greengrass|

-|Software||Operating system, runs on a microcontroller||Runtime for Linux devices and SDK for AWS IoT Greengrass-aware devices|
+|Software||Real time OS with libraries, runs on a microcontroller||Runtime for Linux devices and SDK for AWS IoT Greengrass-aware devices|

-|Hardware Requirements||>64KB RAM||>128MB of RAM|
+|Hardware Requirements||>64 KB RAM||>128 MB of RAM|

 |Category||Embedded systems, IoT endpoints||Edge devices, local gateways|